 There is also a physical link juice that we made for digital marketers.
 Send us your email address (email form at the end of our What is Link Juice? article) and we will mail you a can of our link juice.

-What Does Link Juice Do?
+How Does Link Juice Work?

-Link juice helps your page rank better in search engines.
+Link juice helps your page rank better in search engines

-How Do I Get More Backlinks?
+How Do I Get Link Juice?

 - Make authoritative content and become the number one place for information on a topic